 The City of Genoa operates on a May 1- April 30 Fiscal Year Budget.
 Each year, the City Council is presented with a budget for Administration to operate off of that identifies community needs, special projects, and capital improvements.
 Below are Fiscal Year budgets of recent years.

 Comprehensive Annual Financial Report

-In accordance with Section 7.3 of the Open Meetings Act concerning public employee benefits, the total compensation package of all municipal employees that exceeds $75,000 is provided in the attached PDF.
+In accordance with Section 7.3 of the Open Meetings Act concerning public employee benefits, the total compensation package of all municipal employees that exceeds $75,000 is provided here.

 In accordance with Public Act 101-0504, the City of Genoa is providing a link to the IMRF “Employer Cost & Participant” webpage here.

 It is the policy of the City of Genoa to provide access to its programs and services for persons with disabilities in accordance with Title II of the Americans with Disabilities Act (ADA) of 1990, as amended.
 The City does not discriminate on the basis of disability and, upon request, will provide reasonable accommodation to ensure equal access to its programs, services, and activities.

 The City of Genoa’s Personnel Manual governs employment-related complaints of disability discrimination and any questions can be directed to the City Administrator.
 Complaints that a program, service, or activity of the City of Genoa is not accessible to persons with disabilities should be directed to the City’s ADA Coordinator by using the contact information below.